About the Journal

 - Does the author appear to know the topic well and support that knowledge with appropriate and current references?
 If not, what gaps do you notice in the referenced literature?
 Can you provide any recommendations along with full references for the author?

-- Where applicable, is the research plan, methods, theoretical framework, and use of statistical procedures of a high standard?
+- Where applicable, is the research plan, methods, theoretical framework, and use of qualitative, arts-based, or statistical procedures of a high standard?
 If the work isn’t of a high standard suitable for publication, what suggestions can you make to strengthen the author’s work for publication?

 - Are the author’s conclusions and/or recommendations supported by the findings?
 Does the author indicate possible limitations and directions for future studies?
 If not, what would strengthen the author’s work for publication?